-A small umber of European countries, including the United Kingdom, are also Protected Zones for C. parasitica, listed in the EU’s Plant Health Directive.
-Movements into such zones require compliance with additional requirements, accompanied by specific plant passports eligible for the zones in question.
+A small number of European countries, including the United Kingdom, are also Protected Zones for C. parasitica, listed in the EU’s Plant Health Directive.
+Movements into such zones require compliance with additional requirements, and must be accompanied by specific plant passports eligible for the zones in question.

 In the case of C. parasitica, movement of plants intended for planting (including seed), and round timber and isolated bark, into countries with protected-zone status is not permitted unless the plants, timber or bark have been passported and are accompanied by an official statement to show that they either originate in a pest-free area, or (in the case of timber and bark) it has been kiln dried, or that the bark has been fumigated.

-Requirements for statutory pre-notification of imports of Castanea (Sweet chestnut), as well as Plane (Platanus), Oak (Quercus), and Ash (Fraxinus), came into effect on 17 January 2013.
+Requirements for statutory pre-notification to the plant health authorities of pending imports of Castanea (Sweet chestnut), as well as Plane (Platanus), Oak (Quercus), and Ash (Fraxinus), came into effect on 17 January 2013.

 C. parasitica is a serious pathogen mainly of American and European sweet chestnuts, although the latter might be slightly less susceptible than the American chestnut.
 The main types at risk in the UK are European sweet chestnut, which is grown for nut production, and introduced plantings of American sweet chestnut.

 Other oak species can be infected, including Britain’s native sessile and, less often, pedunculate oaks (Quercus petraea and Q. robur respectively), as well as Holm oak (Q. ilex) and others.
-However, the cankers tend to be superficial bark infections which rarely cause the death of branches, sprouts or whole trees.
+The cankers tend to be superficial bark infections which rarely cause the death of branches, sprouts or whole trees.
+However, the disease can be spread from infected oaks, so oak material is included in movement restrictions imposed during outbreaks.
 The European Plant Protection Organisation (EPPO) also lists Castanopsis, Acer, Rhus typhina and Carya ovata as host species.

-It originated in eastern Asia, where the disease occurs on indigenous Castanea species, causing little damage.
-Asian chestnuts have adapted and become tolerant to infection as a result of their long co-evolution with C. parasitica.
+Cryphonectra parasitica originated in eastern Asia, where the disease occurs on indigenous Castanea species, causing little damage.
+Asian chestnuts have adapted and become tolerant to infection as a result of their long co-evolution with it.